Affiliate links on Android Authority may earn us a commission. Learn more.

 - Headspace: A well-known app that provides guided mindfulness meditations, Headspace is a great supplement to Apple’s content.

-- MyFitnessPal: MyFitnessPal is perhaps the best-known and most widely used calorie tracking app.
+- MyFitnessPal: MyFitnessPal is perhaps the best-known and most widely used calorie-tracking app.
 It’s great for those trying to lose weight.

 - Endel: Endel creates personalized soundscapes to improve focus or help you relax.
 It uses heart rate data from the Apple Watch to adapt to your biometrics.
 It’s a bit expensive for what it is, but it’s cool.

-And if you’re wondering which fitness trackers support Apple Health, the answer is pretty much all of them.
+If you’re wondering which fitness trackers support Apple Health, the answer is pretty much all of them.
 If you’re investing in a new device and are a fan of the Health app, you may want to double-check.
 However, it’s a safe bet that it probably syncs to Apple Health if the product has been around for a few months.

 What is Apple Fitness?